octimot/StoryToolkitAI/README.md

 [OpenAI Whisper Github](https://github.com/openai/whisper/blob/main/model-card.md) or the [Scientific Paper](https://cdn.openai.com/papers/whisper.pdf), for hardcore enthusiasts.

-The sorcery takes over even for the most difficult noisy low bitrate stuff you can feed it - like recordings of your assistant editor complaining about you without realizing that their back pocket is sending voice messages to random people.
+The magic takes over even for the most difficult noisy low bitrate stuff you can feed it - like recordings of your assistant editor complaining about you without realizing that their back pocket is sending voice messages to random people from their contacts list.

-The results are almost perfect for at least 10 languages, but this is a machine doing transcriptions for you.
-Sometimes it does hallucinate, for example, on longer periods of silence in your audio...
+The results are almost perfect for at least 10 languages, but remember, this is a machine doing transcriptions for you.
+And machines, just like unpaid interns have dreams too...
+For example, on longer periods of silence in your audio, you may expect to see words that aren't there.
+Also, for uncommon names, it might give you nicknames instead, just to mess with your feelings.

 ### Transcription Speed
 We used the expression "runs like butter" above.
 There's one thing you need to know about butter - it's good when it's